frank83413/computer-vision-hw-sift-knn-RANSAC/README.md

 ↓
 Receive a 8\*9 matrix A
 A<sup>t</sup>\*A
-get eigenvalue and eigenvector(9 dimension) resize to 3*3 matrix
+Get eigenvalues and eigenvectors (9-dimension) and resize to 3*3 matrix.
 ↓
 warping A.inv()*[x y 1]